-During this past year we had time to seek out answers to these questions.
-We needed to only look to our Catholic faith Tradition & Pope Francis for the answers, as we learned that the Church strongly affirms parents as the primary and principal educators of their children in the faith.
+Our Catholic faith Tradition teaches that the Church strongly affirms parents as the primary and principal educators of their children in the faith.
 Does this suggest that the Church does not have important role to play in religious education?
 Absolutely not!
 But we neglect Church teaching if we assume the role of primary educator of our parish children in the faith, taking it away from the parents who have all the right tools and time needed to build the best faith community within the home.
 That message is contrary to the Church's explicit teaching about the nature of religious education.
 (See more at: https://catholicexchange.com/faith-parents-best-teachers)

-We began to feel a deep calling from the Holy Spirit to focus more of our faith formation efforts on the family and helping them experience God more naturally within the daily rhythm of their lives.
-This approach does not involve head knowledge or tests to validate learning, rather it is a chance to include parents more intentionally in the faith journey of our young parishioners.
-This is not to overwhelm you or place the burden entirely on your shoulders, but to help you prepare your children for a life-long journey with God.
+It is quite natural to feel anxious about the destiny of our children's faith lives.
+We share in your prayers, asking God to keep the fire of his love burning in the hearts of our young parishioners, yet we still are troubled by questions of what the future holds.
+It's these questions that keep many of us up at night.
+We have felt a deep calling from the Holy Spirit to focus more of our faith formation efforts on the family and helping you experience God more naturally within the daily rhythm of your life.
+This approach does not involve head knowledge or tests to validate learning.
+Rather it is a chance to include parents more intentionally in the faith journey of their children.
+This is not meant to overwhelm you or place the burden entirely on your shoulders, but to help you prepare your children for a life-long journey with God.
 Your children will one day be navigating the world away from the closeness of home and your daily guidance.
 When confronted with the 'valleys' of life, we pray that your children will ascend safely.
 We desire for your children will be reasons of hope for others because their belief in God stands out as something pretty fantastic.
 Their formation is life-long and does not end in the eighth grade at Confirmation.
 In fact, it is just the beginning!
 Less than one percent of their year spent in religious education class is not enough to help our children navigate this large and diverse world as a disciple of Jesus Christ.
 The institution of the Church cannot compete with the daily love and learning that is experienced in the family.
 However, we are here to support you as we desire the same thing as you do for your children...
 That they are happy, healthy, and strongly rooted in the awesome life of God!